GSA/digitalgov.gov/content/resources/guide-create-mobile-friendly-websites.md

 summary: 'Based on a recent six-month study, this guide outlines the top five practices needed to improve the mobile-friendliness of federal websites&#58; the optimization of JavaScript, CSS, and images, caching, and pop-ups&#46;'
 ---

-> This guide was prepared by [David Fern](https://digital.gov/authors/david-fern/), Social Security Administration

 JavaScript usage, CSS usage, image and resource sizing, caching/network usage, and pop-ups.
 These are the top practices that the most visited government websites should focus on in order to be more mobile-friendly.
 But how can you work on each of these areas to help ensure your website keeps mobile users delighted and coming back?

 For six months, from September 22, 2017 to March 22, 2018, we tested the 26 U.S. federal government websites most visited by mobile devices (smartphones and tablets) using seven mobile-friendly automated test tools.
 The results indicated that these were the common practices that make these sites not as mobile-friendly as a user might expect or want in a mobile experience.
 Most of these areas do not directly relate to usability issues, but instead, concern how the site is built (which can lead to poor performance).
 For more information on how we conducted the tests, see the Methodology section below.